dlt3/Traffic-data-analysis/README.md

      3-2.
 Analysis of the classification result of the model using Partial Dependence Plot (PDP) and Shapley Additive exPlanations (SHAP) for the classification result of the model

+## Traffic data analysis (multi-class classification)

+### analysis purpose

+- Development of a machine learning-based injury classification model for traffic accident data
+- Identification of factors affecting the degree of driver's injury in the event of an accident through analysis results
+- Interpretation using explainable artificial intelligence (XAI) techniques for analysis results of classification models

+### Introduction to data

+- Response Variable: Driver's Injury Degree (0: Minor Injury, 1: Serious Injury, 2: Fatal Injury)
+- Explanatory variables: A total of 49 variables consisting of driver characteristics (gender, age, drinking status, …) and road information (highway, national highway, …)

+### Analysis process

+1. Pretreatment

+     1-1.
+Check the characteristics of variables and the presence or absence of missing values

+     1-2.
+Determine the ratio of the three response variables

+     1-3.
+Variable pre-processing through One-Hot Encoding for categorical variables

+     1-4.
+Divided into training data and test data in a ratio of 7:3

+2. Modeling

+     2-1.
+Model learning progress through training data for a total of 7 machine learning models (Logistic Regression, RandomForest, CatBoost, SVM, NaiveBayes, XGBoost, LightGBM)

+     2-2.
+Confirmation of optimal classification performance for each model through hyperparameter optimization

+     2-3.
+Identify the machine learning model that performs optimally for four performance evaluation measures (accuracy, precision, recall, F1-score)

+3. Explainable artificial intelligence (XAI; eXplainable AI)

+     3-1.
+Identification of factors affecting the degree of driver injury by comparing the variable importance in machine learning and variable importance in SHAP for the classification results of the machine learning model with optimal performance

+     3-2.
+Interpretation of the classification result of the model using LIME for the classification result of the model

 ```bash